Cesky Krumlov

 What is Cesky Krumlov known for?

-Cesky Krumlov is known for its UNESCO-listed historic center, castle complex, Vltava River setting, and compact medieval street plan.
-The castle and old town form the main visitor route.
+Cesky Krumlov is known for its UNESCO-listed historic center, castle complex, Vltava River setting, and preserved medieval street plan.
+The castle, Latrán, and the old town inside the river loop form the main historic area.

 Is Cesky Krumlov in Prague?

 No. Cesky Krumlov is in South Bohemia, not Prague.
-It is a separate town reached by bus, train, car, or tour from Prague and other regional hubs.
+It is a separate town that you can reach overland from Prague, České Budějovice, Austria, and other nearby destinations.

 Is Cesky Krumlov walkable?